apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Initializr.md

-To address such scenarios, the [CAS WAR Overlay Initializr][initializr] offers a fast way to pull in all the dependencies and modules needed for a CAS deployment and provides friendly and programmatic curl-friendly API to generate an overlay structure and required build files.
+To address such scenarios, the [CAS WAR Overlay Initializr][initializr] offers a fast way to pull in all the dependencies and modules needed for a CAS deployment and provides friendly and programmatic curl-friendly APIs to generate an overlay structure and required build files.

 The underlying framework that handles the project generation